postgres-cn/pgbouncer-doc/faq.md

 ## How to upgrade PgBouncer without dropping connections?

+[ This cannot be done with TLS connections. ]

 This is as easy as launching new PgBouncer process with `-R` switch and same config: